bhuwantm/django-skeleton-setup/README.rst

     ``SKELETON_STARTAPP_SOURCE="path/to/your/template/"``

+5. Now run the command

+    ``python manage.py skeleton_startapp app_name to_path``

-5. If you still want to have finer control over the app creation.
+6. If you still want to have finer control over the app creation.
 Extend the following class:

     skeleton_startapp.Command